- Home

 The most direct route to becoming a youth worker (if you don’t have any previous skills or experience) is to complete a youth work degree recognised by the National Youth Agency (NYA).

-Alternatively, you could get started as an apprentice or a volunteer at a youth club, community centre, or religious centre whilst working towards a Level 3 Certificate in Youth Work Practice.
+Alternatively, you could start as an apprentice or a volunteer at a youth club, community centre, or religious centre whilst working towards a Level 3 Certificate in Youth Work Practice.

-Once you’ve completed the course, you’ll be able to apply for a job as a youth support worker and continue learning on the job.
-From here, if you still want to reach professional youth worker status, you could take a youth work degree part-time alongside your job.
+Once you’ve completed the course, you’ll be able to apply for a job as a youth support worker and continue learning on the job to reach professional youth worker status, for example, by completing a part-time youth work degree.

 Find out more about becoming a youth worker...